tbayaa/eslint-config/README.md

 Our default export contains all of our ESLint rules, including EcmaScript 6+.
 It requires `eslint`.

-1. `npm install --save-dev eslint-config-bayzat eslint`
+1. `npm install --save-dev bitbucket:bayzat/eslint-config-bayzat eslint`
 2. add `"extends": "bayzat"` to your .eslintrc